Ankara Ankara, Turkey Travel Guide

 Kızılay, Tunalı Hilmi, Kavaklıdere: These modern districts have wide sidewalks, shops, cafes, and parks.

-Various local tour operators have guided walking tours focusing on Ankara's history, culture, or culinary scene.
+Numerous local tour operators have guided walking tours focusing on Ankara's history, culture, or culinary scene.

 Use Google Maps or Yandex Maps for real-time public transport directions.
-These apps give accurate route information and estimated travel times.
+These mobile apps give accurate route information and estimated travel times.

-Avoid rush hours, typically 07:00-09:00 in the morning and 17:00-19:00 in the evening, if possible.
-Public transport can become very crowded during these times.
+Avoid rush hours, typically 07:00-09:00 in the morning and ONE7:00-19:00 in the evening, if possible.
+Public transport can become very crowded at these times.

-Ankara has pedestrian-friendly areas and walking routes.
+Ankara has pedestrian-friendly areas plus trekking routes.

 Ankara does not have a widespread public bicycle sharing program.
 Some private shops may have bicycle rentals.

 Use Google Maps or Yandex Maps for real-time public transport directions.
-These apps give accurate route information and estimated travel times.
+These applications give accurate route information and estimated travel times.
 Avoid rush hours, typically 07:00-09:00 in the morning and 17:00-19:00 in the evening, if possible.
 Public transport can become very crowded during these times.